If you have symptoms Click to get info

 Church Lane car park, Leytonstone E11 1HG

-(Please note: this site is walk-in only)
+(Please note: this site is walk-in only, there is no parking on site)

 You should not travel to PCR test sites by public transport - if you can't get there safely, you can book an appointment or a home test online or by calling 119.